erl-ang/tcp-over-udp/README.md

 # tcp-over-udp
-A simplified version of the transmission control protocol (TCP) that operates over user datagram protocol (UDP)
+A simplified version of the transmission control protocol (TCP) that operates over user datagram protocol (UDP).
+To simulate a unreliable network, we use newudpl from the Columbia Internet Lab.

 TODO: